bponsler/roslaunch_to_dot/README.md

                             the approximate aspect ratio desired (default = 8.5/11)
-      --png                 automatically convert the dot file to a PNG --disable-groups      don't group nodes/launch files based on their package --show-node-type      label ROS nodes with their type in addition to their name
+      --png                 automatically convert the dot file to a PNG --svg                 automatically convert the dot file to a SVG --pdf                 automatically convert the dot file to a PDF --disable-groups      don't group nodes/launch files based on their package --show-node-type      label ROS nodes with their type in addition to their name